| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 at 2022 Nationals, awarded to the top Western open rider every year since 1982.
 Lancaster (and Empie of Penn State)

-The individual High Point Western Rider Competition (sponsored once again by the
+were juniors during the 2021-22 season. | The individual High Point Western Rider Competition (sponsored once again by the

 American Quarter Horse Association) was among the two closest this century.
 It was so